nikolajovanovic988/Projects/README.md

 Dear visitor,

-Before you start looking true my projects you should know few things :).
+Welcoe to my Github repositorie.

-I have few projects: "Project", "MyWeb", "Spring_Web_App".
-And I will say something for each of them.
+Projects I have are listed below.
+Base description is provided for each of them.

-Project:

-  In this project there are 4 packages , in close future :) I will devide them to be separate.
-  For SQL I used XAMPP Apache and made connection true bean "connect.xml".
-I set up localhost with my local name and pass,
-    before you start you need to change to your local name and pass or if you use ip then enter ip and name-pass.
-If that is good then all should run just fine.
+my-JDBC-app:

+Invasion:

+	Video game base on "Space Invaders".
+From design patterns I used MVC and Factory.
+Using txt document to save game.

 MyWeb:

   Standard servlet classes that use request and response, JSP file, Tomcat server.
 I did not want to save data or to expend more.